czi-ai/transcriptformer/README.md

   - `None` (default): Try `adata.raw.X` first, then fall back to `adata.X`
   - `True`: Use only `adata.raw.X`
   - `False`: Use only `adata.X`

+ - **Streaming Inference**:
+   - To reduce peak memory usage on large datasets, enable streaming:
+     ```bash
+     transcriptformer inference \
+       --checkpoint-path ./checkpoints/tf_sapiens \
+       --data-file ./data/huge.h5ad \
+       --use-iterable-dataset \
+       --iterable-chunk-size 4096
+     ```
+   - This uses an IterableDataset that processes cells in chunks and yields items to the DataLoader without loading all cells into memory.

 - **Count Processing**:
   - Count values are clipped at 30 by default (as was done in training)